AliffRazif/todo-ler/README.md

 ## Notes For the Future

-* Create a personalized homepage for the user where they will be welcome and a message will display based on their name.
+* Create a personalized homepage for the user where they will be welcomed and a message will display based on their name.
 * Make buttons better looking.